qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/ogc_client_support.rst

      The query you build will appear after validation in the :guilabel:`SQL` column within the :guilabel:`WFS / OGC API - Features` table, and the filtered layer will display the |indicatorFilter| icon next to it in the :guilabel:`Layers` panel.
-     It is thus possibe to adjust the query at any moment.
+     It is thus possible to adjust the query at any moment.

 #.
 Click :guilabel:`Add` to add the layer to the map,
    using its default name from the queried service.